Interactive IPA Vowel Chart with Audio: Learn British English Vowel Sounds

 Close vs Open

 The height of the tongue affects the opening of the jaw.
-As the tip of the tongue is raised, the jaw tends to become more closed.
-As the tip of the tongue drops, the jaw tends to become more open.
+As the tongue is raised, the jaw tends to become more closed.
+As the tongue drops, the jaw tends to become more open.

 A vowel sound can be categorized as: